The connection between the artist William Orpen, the mass murderer Henri Landru, the judge Sir James Stirling and the actor Charlie Chaplin.

 Orpen later used the items as props for ‘The Black Cap’ in which he depicts an old decrepit judge heading to court to pass the death sentence on a man a fraction of his own age (see Orpen’s letter to Straus below).

-The portrait was presented to The Honourable Society of Lincoln’s Inn, London in 1951 by a Mrs. Shaw.
+The portrait of Sir James Stirling was presented to The Honourable Society of Lincoln’s Inn, London in 1951 by a Mrs. Shaw.
 I assume she was a member of his family since at the time of his entry in the supplement volume to DNB (1927), the portrait is described as being in the possession of the family.

 The first version of ‘The Black Cap’.